 NUR 4040 Nursing Informatics (2) Introduces the student to the synergistic use of nursing, information and computer sciences unique to nursing informatics.
 Explores impact on nursing practice roles and quality of patient care.
-Prerequisites: Meeting general education requirement for technology.
+Prerequisite: meeting general education requirement for technology.